 The National Water Model (NWM) forecasts streamflow over the entire continental United States.
-It is a hydrologic model that predicts the flow in over 2.7 million stream reaches of the National Hydrography Dataset Plus, mathematically modeling physical processes such as snowmelt, infiltration, and the movement of water through soil layers in order to determine how much of the NWS precipitation forecast becomes runoff, then routing that runoff through the river network.
+The system models physical processes such as snowmelt and infiltration to determine how much precipitation forecast by NWS will become runoff, then route that runoff through the river network to simulate discharge levels.

 View monthly maps showing the probability for precipitation ranking in the top, middle, or bottom third of historical observations.
 Outlooks that favor drier or wetter periods can raise awareness of the potential for changing conditions.